yunginnanet/apt-proxy/README.md

 <img src="example/assets/ui.png" width="600"/>

-APT Proxy is a Lightweight and Reliable APT packages (Ubuntu / Debian) cache tool, supports a large number of common system and Docker usage.
+APT Proxy is a Lightweight and Reliable APT & YUM packages (Ubuntu / Debian / CentOS) cache tool, supports a large number of common system and Docker usage.

 You can safely use it instead of [apt-cacher-ng](https://www.unix-ag.uni-kl.de/~bloch/acng/).